-Ironically, Morse received his license within a few months—public outcry no doubt having much to do with the decision—then died under suspicious circumstances (he drowned in a bathtub) a year later.
+Ironically, Morse received his license within a few months—public outcry no doubt having much to do with the decision—but then died under suspicious circumstances a year later.
+Suicide was suspected.

 The Temple Theatre was purchased by the Gospel Tabernacle and reopened as the Twenty-third-Street Tabernacle.
 While it was supposedly a house of worship, the first thing the Tabernacle did was stage “Othello.”
 On April 10, 1884 The Times reviewed the play, approving black actors on stage rather than whites in black face.
 Heretofore there “were the minstrels and the ham-fat men, to be sure, but no self-respecting colored man would give countenance to such low-down imitations of white trash foolishness.
 It has long been felt that no person in the upper circles of colored society could as much as think of a race theatre until one of Shakespeare’s best tragedies had been placed upon the boards by colored actors and actresses of undoubted ability.”